rrwick/Nanopore-read-processor/README.md

 This step can take a while, especially if there are a lot of reads.

 ### Command scp

 This final step uses `scp` to transfer the tarball to Helix.
 When it's done, it will move the sample's `fast5` files to this directory: `/home/UNIMELB/inouye-hpc-sa/nanopore-data/fast5_processed/TYPE/SAMPLE_NAME`

 Now that the fast5s have been moved out of the normal directory, they will be excluded from further runs of this script.
 If, however, you want to include these finished samples, you can run the script with `--include_processed`.
 Then will look in both `fast5` and `fast5_processed` for read files.

+### Command: all

+This will do all of the above steps, in order!

+Example: `./process_reads.py --command all --sample all`

 ### License